Electrostatic levitation

 Sample of a titanium-zirconium-nickel alloy inside the Electrostatic Levitator vacuum chamber at NASA's Marshall Space Flight Center.

 Electrostatic levitation is the process of using an electric field to levitate a charged object and counteract the effects of gravity.
-It was used, for instance, in Robert Millikan's oil drop experiment and is used to suspend the gyroscopes in Gravity Probe B during launch.
+It was used, for instance, in Robert Millikan's oil drop experiment and was used to suspend the gyroscopes in Gravity Probe B during launch.

 Due to Earnshaw's theorem, no static arrangement of classical electrostatic fields can be used to stably levitate a point charge.
 There is an equilibrium point where the two fields cancel, but it is an unstable equilibrium.
 By using feedback techniques it is possible to adjust the charges to achieve a quasi static levitation.

 Earnshaw's theorem

 The idea of particle instability in an electrostatic field originated with Samuel Earnshaw in 1839 and was formalized by James Clerk Maxwell in 1874 who gave it the title "Earnshaw's theorem" and proved it with the Laplace equation.
 Earnshaw's theorem explains why a system of electrons is not stable and was invoked by Niels Bohr in his atom model of 1913 when criticizing J. J. Thomson's atom.

 Earnshaw's theorem holds that a charged particle suspended in an electrostatic field is unstable, because the forces of attraction and repulsion vary at an equal rate that is proportional to the inverse square law and remain in balance wherever a particle moves.
 Since the forces remain in balance, there is no inequality to provide a restoring force; and the particle remains unstable and can freely move without restriction.